-The Party in the Park celebrates its thirteenth anniversary this year and the annual luncheon promises to be another exceptional event.
-Please join the festivities on May 11th at our fabulous location, Pinebank Promontory at Jamaica Pond, to support the restoration and maintenance of the Emerald Necklace park system.
+The Party in the Park celebrates its fourteenth anniversary this year and the annual luncheon promises to be another exceptional event.
+Please join the festivities on May 17th at our fabulous location, Pinebank Promontory at Jamaica Pond, to support the restoration and maintenance of the Emerald Necklace park system.
 The genius of Frederick Law Olmsted, who designed more than 1,100 acres of meadows, woodlands and paths, can be enjoyed by all more than 100 years after the completion of his work, thanks to the stewardship of the Emerald Necklace Conservancy in collaboration with its public partners.

 Every May, just as spring declares itself in Boston, the luncheon draws hundreds of parks champions to gather for an elegant lunch served in a beautiful tent in one of the Necklace parks.
 Known as the “hat lunch” because so many guests complement their spring wardrobes with flowers, feathers and fascinators, the party is planned over the course of a year by an all-volunteer committee to ensure a memorable afternoon.